kc8/Sensor_Garden/README.md

 These are the drivers for the sensors as well as a way to upload the data to the backend.

 ## Future Ideas:
-- re-write the rpi-drivers (they are a bit old and hard to manage)
+- Rewrite the rpi-drivers (they are a bit old and hard to manage)
 - Add ability to 'water' the garden.
 I have the hardware to do this, but not the code